Unemployment benefits: Spain

-The Spanish unemployment benefits system is part of the Social security system of Spain.
+In Spain, the unemployment benefits system is part of the social security system.
 Benefits are managed by the State Public Employment Agency (SEPE).
 The basis for entitlement is having contributed for a minimum period during the time preceding unemployment, with further conditions that may be applicable.
 The system comprises contributory benefits and non-contributory benefits.

 Contributory benefits are payable to those unemployed persons with a minimum of 12 months' contributions over a period of six years preceding unemployment.
 The benefit is payable for 1/3 of the contribution period.
 The benefit amount is 70% of the legal reference salary plus additional amounts for persons with dependants.
 The benefit reduces to 60% of the reference salary after six months.
 The minimum benefit is €497 per month and the maximum is €1087.20 per month for a single person.
 The non-contributory allowance is available to those persons who are no longer entitled to the contributory pension and who do not have income above 75% of the national minimum wage.